WeblateOrg/weblate/docs/admin/management.rst

 .. note::

-   This is automatically perfomed in the background by Weblate, so there no real need to invoke this manually, besides forcing an earlier commit than specified by :ref:`component`.
+   This is automatically performed in the background by Weblate, so there no real need to invoke this manually, besides forcing an earlier commit than specified by :ref:`component`.